Stiff Little Fingers: Alternative Ulster

 In the second half of 1978, SLF toured as the support band to the Tom Robinson Band.

 Their second single, "Alternative Ulster", was released on Rough Trade in October 1978.
 It was originally intended to be given away free with the fanzine of the same name.
 SLF performing "Alternative Ulster" at a gig in Belfast at the end of October 1978 can be seen in Shellshock Rock, an independent documentary on punk in Northern Ireland, released in 1979.

-By the end of 1978, SLF's growing popularity was reflected in "Suspect Device" reaching No.4 and "Alternative Ulster" being voted No.11 in the annual Festive Fifty broadcast on the John Peel show.
+By the end of 1978, SLF's growing popularity was reflected in "Suspect Device" reaching No. 4 and "Alternative Ulster" being voted No. 11 in the annual Festive Fifty broadcast on the John Peel show.

 Inflammable Material

-In February 1979, SLF released their first album on the Rough Trade Label, Inflammable Material.
+In February 1979, SLF released their first album on the Rough Trade label, Inflammable Material.
 The band had signed a contract with Island Records, but it fell through, leaving the group to release the album on Rough Trade, their existing label.
 Despite the album's independent release, it reached number 14 in the UK Albums Chart and reached Silver status, selling over 100,000 copies.
-Inflammable Material was the first album distributed by Rough Trade Records, and the first independent album to chart in the UK.
+Inflammable Material was the first album distributed by Rough Trade, and the first independent album to chart in the UK.

 The Inflammable Material album was heavily influenced by the band's experience of growing up in Belfast during the Troubles.
 However, of the 13 tracks, only 6 were directly about Northern Ireland and the political situation - "Suspect Device", "State of Emergency", "Wasted Life", "No More Of That", "Barbed Wire Love", and "Alternative Ulster".
-Even "Alternative Ulster", which has references to "You got the Army on the street, and the RUC dog of repression is barking at your feet", is mainly about being a bored teenager in the late 1970's.
-Another track on the album "Johnny Was" is a cover of a Bob Marley and the Wailers song with the words adapted to place the song in Belfast.
+Even "Alternative Ulster", which has references to "You got the Army on the street, and the RUC dog of repression is barking at your feet", is mainly about being a bored teenager in the late 1970s.
+Another track on the album, "Johnny Was" is a cover of a Bob Marley and the Wailers song with the words adapted to place the song in Belfast.